Winter outdoor play for early years and primary – 11 ideas

 8. Snow play

-There’s nothing more magical than a snow day for kids.
-To avoid the chaos, why not plan and organise some games for the snowy weather?
-Snowman building competitions, snowy walks and tow sledging are fun and safe activities to do with groups of kids outdoors.
+There’s nothing more magical than a snow day for kids, so make the most of it with fun and safe outdoor winter activities specifically planned with snow in mind.
+Planning and organising games in advance for snowy weather helps you avoid the chaos that can come with an unexpected snow day.
+Snowman-building competitions, snowy walks and tow sledging are fun and safe activities to do with groups of kids outdoors.

 9. Nature trails

-If you’re lucky enough to have a woodland or park nearby, going out on nature trails is the perfect winter activity.
-Walking keeps everyone warm and the kids can talk about the difference between the seasons and notice how everything has changed.
+If you’re lucky enough to have a woodland or park nearby, going out on nature trails is the perfect outdoor winter activity for EYFS.
+Walking keeps everyone warm, and the kids can talk about the difference between the seasons and notice how everything has changed.

 10. Chalk games